Aircloak/aircloak/air/docs/content/ops/configuration.md

 If the virtual table contains columns with duplicated names, only the first one is kept and the rest are dropped.
 Constant columns are also dropped from the table.

-#### Providing db_name
+#### Referencing database tables

+Database tables are referenced when providing the `db_name` property.
+They can also be referenced in the query of the virtual tables.
+The rules explained here are the same for both cases.

-When specifying the `db_name` property, two characters are considered as special: the dot character (`.`) and the double quote character (`"`).
+When referencing a database table, two characters are considered as special: the dot character (`.`) and the double quote character (`"`).
 If the name contains any of these characters, you need to quote the name has to be quoted inside double quotes.
 Since the JSON string is already quoted inside double quotes, you need to use the `\"` syntax:

 ```
 "db_name": "\"some.table\""